NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 Take a look at [cli-examples](../cli_examples.md) to get a sense of how running sabesp commands look like.

-Now, we're going to use just a single command
+In the following steps, we're going to use just a single command that looks like:

-`sabesp --aurora-stack=cantareira-dev jobs create ... ... ...`
+`sabesp --aurora-stack=cantareira-dev jobs ...`

 Which translates to create a job on the `cantareira-dev` stack.
-All jobs definition are inside the (aurora-jobs)[github.com/nubank/aurora-jobs] project.

-If you don't have aurora-jobs cloned, please do it (inside the $NU_HOME directory), because sabesp you look for the definitions from there.
+All jobs definition are inside the [aurora-jobs](https://github.com/nubank/aurora-jobs) project.
+If you don't have `aurora-jobs` cloned, please do it (inside the $NU_HOME directory), because `sabesp` will look for the definitions from there.

+#### Scale, Run and downscale the Cluster

+Using the up-to-date version of `sabesp`, you should be able to scale, run and downscale the cluster using just one command, what makes everything simpler:

+`sabesp --aurora-stack=cantareira-dev jobs itaipu staging **your_name** s3a://nu-spark-metapod-test/ 100 --itaipu=**repository_tag** --filter-by-prefix **dataset_name**`

+eg:
+`sabesp --aurora-stack=cantareira-dev jobs itaipu staging rodrigo s3a://nu-spark-metapod-test/ 100 --itaipu=be24227a --filter-by-prefix dataset/on-boarding-exercise-part-i`

+You can check if the instances are running on the [AWS Console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:tag:Name=cantareira-dev-mesos-on-demand-;sort=instanceId) and check the status of your jobs [here](https://cantareira-dev-mesos-master.nubank.com.br:8080/scheduler/jobs).

+In other hand, you can also do the steps one by one, as is following described below:

+#### 1. Scale the Cluster

 We need a suffix for scaling and running itaipu, so we can run Spark in an isolated set of instances, so when you see the placeholder /suffix/ just use the same value.
 When running dev-runs We usually use our names.

-#### 1. Scale the Cluster

 `sabesp --aurora-stack=cantareira-dev jobs create prod scale-ec2-/suffix/ SLAVE_TYPE=/suffix/ NODE_COUNT=100 INSTANCE_TYPE=m4.2xlarge --job-version="scale_cluster=f362664" --filename scale-ec2 --check`

 This command basic translates to using the `scale-ec2` definition on aurora-jobs We're going to create the scale-up job that with 16 instances and using the version `d749aa4`, all those binds `VAR=value` translates to binds on the aurora-jobs those binds replace the mustaches `{{}}` in the file.

-You can check if the instances are running on the AWS Console: https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:tag:Name=cantareira-dev-mesos-on-demand-;sort=instanceId

 **IMPORTANT** Don't forget to scale down (step 3) after you are done running Itaipu.
 Leaving the cluster up is very expensive.